 Arthur A. Seeligson Jr. Conservation Fund

 The Fort Worth Zoo administers the Arthur A. Seeligson Jr. Conservation Fund (SCF).
 This fund supports the conservation of native Texas wildlife through grant awards that promote partnerships among scientists, educators, organizations and private landowners committed to conserving the biodiversity of Texas.
-In 2017 the SCF awarded funding to support an outstanding project that will gather information about existing populations of two species of seahorses in the Texas Gulf where sea grasses are threatened.
-Data will be used to determine habitat preferences and factors that influence population dynamics and distribution of seahorses, as well as update the current conservation status of the seahorses and assist with future management of sea grass habitat.
-To date, the SCF has awarded more than $68,000 to support wildlife conservation projects in Texas.
+In 2018 the SCF awarded funding to support an outstanding project that is investigating the effects of native grass restoration on populations of the state-threatened Texas horned lizard and their preferred food of harvester ants.
+To date, the SCF has awarded more than $77,000 to support wildlife conservation projects in Texas.

 Projects supported in the past have included:

 - Determining habitat preferences and factors that influence population dynamics and distribution of seahorses in the Texas Gulf in order to update the current conservation status of Texas Gulf seahorses and assist with future management of threatened sea grass habitat